Czerniejewo: History

 In the Second Partition of Poland, in 1793, Czerniejewo was annexed by Prussia, and was called Schwarzenau.
 Following the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 In 1815 it was re-annexed by Prussia and made part of the Grand Duchy of Poznań.
 In 1871 it became part of Germany.
 The town was connected to the German railway system in 1875.
 In 1918, following World War I, Poland regained independence, and in 1918-1919 the inhabitants participated in the large Greater Poland Uprising (1918–1919), and the town was reintegrated with the reborn Polish state under its historic name Czerniejewo.

 During the invasion of Poland, which started World War II in September 1939, the town was invaded and then occupied by Germany.
 The first expulsions of local Polish inhabitants were carried out by the occupiers in November and December 1939.
+The local Polish police chief and another Polish policeman from Czerniejewo were murdered by the Russians in the Katyn massacre in 1940.
 In January 1945, the Red Army captured the town, and afterwards it was restored to Poland.